sharife/hennagarden/site/content/_index.md

     text: With access to more than 1,000 musicians, artists, and performers, we can ensure the best talent for your events.
 about:
-  heading: About Henna Garden
+  heading: About Henna Garden Events & Entertainment
   image: /img/fpo.png
-  text: Since 1996, Henna Garden has produced innovative and one-of-a-kind events.
+  text: >
-    With access to more than 1,000 entertainers, Henna Garden provides event planning and entertainment services for corporations, nonprofit organizations, museums, schools and private clients.
+    From our roots as the first U.S. Henna Salon to today’s thriving event planning and entertainment agency, Henna Garden continues to deliver excellent service.
+We are known for creating alluring, innovative, and exceptional experiences which ignite the senses that you and your guests will remember for years to come.
 ---